WAdama/nas_pkg_versions/README.md

 On your PRTG system place the ovl file in *INSTALLDIR\PRTG Network Monitor\lookups\custom* and refresh it under **System Administration / Administrative Tools**

 In PRTG create under your device which represents your Synology a SSH custom advanced senor.

+Parameters are not needed as the script get all information from the original tools offered by DSM.

+**HINT:** This sensor works only if the Synology device has a connect to the internet as the original DSM command "synopkg" is used to get the information.